ganeshutah/Jove/README.md

 Ganesh Gopalakrishnan's book

  _Automata and Computability: Programmer's Perspective_

+We may abbreviate this book's title by ``ACPP''

 The code collection is called "Jove" (which the reader may recognize as another name for planet Jupiter).
 We will refer